 The Climate of Man by Elizabeth Kolbert in April 2005 (18 months before the movie ‘An Inconvenient Truth’ hit cinemas) tackled the subject of climate change with more force and more science, than any subsequent piece in The New Yorker.
 This contrast reinforced something greater we’ve seen in the world over the past decade; something that has great bearing on the future of our species and indeed all life in the known Universe – now and until the end of time.

 In September 2016, I strolled ill-equipped into a theatre in Circular Quay in Sydney, to see former US Vice-President Al Gore’s documentary ‘An Inconvenient Truth’.
 The movie struck me like a falling weight.
 The cinema felt especially dark and the air heavy.
-The message (for me) was clear: The human race is blithely playing a dice game with global extinction.
+The message (for me) was clear: The human race is blithely playing a dice game with global disaster.

 Many critics thought the movie alarmist.
 To me, it seemed the opposite.
 The filmmakers described fearsome climate feedback loops with delicate trepidation.
 They were trying not to alarm us.
-The jocular reference to ‘drunken trees’, the classroom tone to the “giant mirror” of the Arctic albedo effect, and the whimsical warning that warming is “not good for creatures like polar bears that depend on the ice.”
+The jocular reference to “drunken trees”, the classroom tone to the “giant mirror” of the Arctic albedo effect, and the whimsical warning that warming is “not good for creatures like polar bears that depend on the ice.”

-At the end of the Permian Era 260 million years ago, another set of coinciding triggers caused global warming.
+At the close of the Permian Era 260 million years ago, another set of coinciding triggers caused global warming.
 What followed was the worst extinction in the planet’s history, wiping out ~95% of life.
 The largest thing to survive was a giant rat called a Cynodont.

 If the past is any predictor of the future (and it usually is), warming is deadlier than meteors, disease, wars, earthquakes, volcanoes or ice ages.
 In fact, the only reason we exist (dinosaurs too) is that enough algae survived the End-Permian warming episode to reabsorb carbon from the atmosphere.
 Otherwise, all life would have disappeared.
 All life.
-Eventually every living thing would have rotted into methane and ended up in the sky causing even more warming.
-Just like Venus.
+Eventually every living thing would have rotted into methane and ended up in the sky causing more warming.
+Like Venus.
 With an average surface temperature hot enough to melt lead, Venus is Earth after runaway warming.

 I wobbled out of that cinema with an overwhelming sense of urgency.
 We have to stop this, right?
 Nothing has ever been so important.
 Elizabeth Kolbert had some that same urgency in her 2005 New Yorker article.
 Al Gore had it.
 So what happened?
 Why now – 10 years on – is The New Yorker struggling to compile a decent list of articles?
-WHY are we still watching CO2 levels march inexorably upward?
+Why are we still watching CO2 levels march inexorably upward?